Skyward-Brawlhalla/Queen-Spy/README.md

 # Clan Commands
 In this section we'll cover all clan related commands

-## Update Clan Data
-`qsupcl` updates the clan data.
-Take note that Brawlhalla doesn't update their data in real time, so it might take up to 15 mintues for data to get updated in the Brawlhalla database.
-To solve this update clan data again in 15 minutes.
-Don't overuse this command since we might get a timeout from the Brawlhalla API.

 ## Get Clan List
 `qslscl` return a list of all clan members in game.
-Don't forget to first update the data using `qsupcl`.

 # Discord Commands
 In this section we'll cover all discord related commands

-## Update Discord Data
-`qsupdc` / `qsupdi` updates the discord data.

 ## Get Discord List
 `qslsdc` / `qslsdi` returns a list of everyone in the discord with the `@Clan Member` role.